 Brooks’ two decades in criminal defense have given her a different courtroom edge.

 Prior to joining Fish in 2000, Brooks switched legal gears into patent litigation—a move that has seen her become one of the nation’s leading intellectual property attorneys serving small business and international Fortune 100 companies alike.
-Her clients include Fresenius, Allergan, Microsoft, Apple and 3M.
+Her clients include Fresenius, Microsoft, and 3M.

 “I found it actually helped that I didn’t have a background in any one particular technology, because that enabled me to learn each technology in the same way a judge or jury might,” she said.
 “It helps me break down the technology in a way that is understandable to someone that doesn’t have a technical degree.”